SciML/JumpProcesses.jl/docs/src/tutorials/simple_poisson_process.md

 ```

 We next create a [`JumpProblem`](@ref) that wraps the discrete problem, and
-specifies which algorithm, called an aggregator in JumpProcesses, to use for
+specifies which sampling algorithm, called an aggregator in JumpProcesses, to
-determining next jump times (and in the case of multiple possible jumps the next
+use for determining next jump times (and in the case of multiple possible jumps
+the next jump type).
+We call them aggregators because these algorithms are
+methods for aggregating a set of jumps to determine the next jump time.
+Here
-jump type).
-Here we use the classical `Direct` method, proposed by Gillespie in
+we use the classical `Direct` method, proposed by Gillespie in the chemical
-the chemical reaction context, but going back to earlier work by Doob and others
+reaction context, but going back to earlier work by Doob and others (and also
-(and also known as Kinetic Monte Carlo in the physics literature)
+known as Kinetic Monte Carlo in the physics literature)

 ```@example tut1
 # a jump problem, specifying we will use the Direct method to sample